 Sexual Health & Menopause Online: Frequently Asked Questions from the North American Menopause Society

 Joan Price calls herself an advocate for ageless sexuality.
-She is the author of four books about sex and aging, including the award-winning Naked at Our Age: Talking Out Loud about Senior Sex and her latest: Sex after Grief: Navigating Your Sexuality After Losing Your Beloved.
+She is the author of four books about sex and aging, including two award winners: Naked at Our Age: Talking Out Loud about Senior Sex and Sex after Grief: Navigating Your Sexuality After Losing Your Beloved.
 Her award-winning blog has been offering senior sex news, views, and sex toy reviews since 2005.
 At age 76, Joan continues to talk out loud about senior sex—partnered or solo.
 She is the co-creator of “jessica drake’s Guide to Wicked Sex: Senior Sex.”
 Find Joan at https://joanprice.com.